 Instructions

-Pork: In a medium bowl, combine the pork, soy sauce, cooking oil, and cornstarch.
-Mix thoroughly and set aside to marinate for at least 15 minutes. - Stir-Fry the Ingredients:
+In a bowl, combine sliced pork with soy sauce, rice wine, and cornstarch.
+Mix well and let marinate for at least 15 minutes. - Cook the aromatics:

-Add the marinated pork and stir-fry for about 2 minutes, until cooked through.
-Remove from the pan and set aside. - Cook the Cabbage and Noodles:
+Add the marinated pork and stir-fry until cooked through, about 2 minutes.
+Remove pork, shrimp, and mushrooms from the pan and set aside. - Stir-fry the vegetables:

 Notes